Joao-b4/WebCrawler-CleanArch-Typescript/README.md

 ## Briefing
 The traveller comes to our bot and asks for "Price quotation".
 Then the bot asks for the dates the traveller wants to stay at the bot's hotel.
-At the moment the traveller fills the requested information the bot needs to search the prices for each room available in the check-in/check-out timeframe.
+At the moment the traveller fills the requested information the bot needs to search the prices for each HotelRoom available in the check-in/check-out timeframe.

 You will have to implement the API responsible for doing the searching part.